 The Answer is in the Atmosphere!

 Since Mercury is closest to the sun at 58 million kilometres, it is natural to assume Mercury to be the hottest planet in our solar system.
+But, if we compare Venus to Mercury, there are some key differences.

 It takes only 88 Earth days to complete an orbit but 176 Earth days to rotate once around its axis.
 At this slow rate, the planet’s dayside temperatures reach a maximum of 800°F (427°C) while on the nightside they drop sharply to -280°F (-173°C).